luminous-software/start-page-plus/docs-source/features.md

 ## Recent Items

 The *Recent Items* list brings back the ability to filter the list of recent items, and the grouping by timeframe that we had in VS 2017.

 ![Recent Items](assets/images/recent-items.png)

+### Filter List

+By typing a name, or a partial name, into the filter box above the list display just the items that match the filter.

+### Collapsible/Expandable Timeframe Groups

+Each timeframe group can be collapsed or expanded by clicking anywhere on the group name.
+This can come in handy if you want to view items that are currently not being displayed without having to scroll down.

 ### Pin/Unpin Items